 I personally prefer to use a backpack to store the emergency supplies in our vehicle.
 Look for a backpack that will comfortably fit all your basic supplies.
 You want to use a sturdy backpack with plenty of pockets.
-I recently received the The Island Hopper Travel Backpack from CORSurf.
-Not only is this backpack the perfect size to actually store the things I want in my emergency bag, but it is also weather resistant in case I want to use it when we go for hikes or city adventures in the future.
+The Island Hopper Travel Backpack has plenty of individual pockets and zipper pouches to keep things contained and organized.
+Not only is this backpack the perfect size to actually store the things I want in my emergency bag, but it is also weather-resistant in case I want to use it when we go for hikes or city adventures in the future.

-Look for one with plenty of sectioned off pockets so you can store your extra tennis shoes separate from the extra food and flashlight.
+Look for one with plenty of sectioned-off pockets so you can store your extra tennis shoes separately from the extra food and flashlight.

 The opposite side of the bag is sectioned off to hold more supplies.